casimp/pyxe/docs/background.rst

 Background
 ==========

-The following section provides a broad and basic overview of the key information and concepts used in the construction of the edi12 package.
+The following section provides a broad and basic overview of the key information and concepts used in the construction of the pyXe package.
 These details are by no means comprehensive.
 A comprehensive introduction to the topic can be found in the Synchrotron X-ray Diffraction (P. J. Withers) chapter of Practical Residual Stress Measurements by G. S. Shajer [1].

+The package was originally developed for use with the I12:JEEP beamline and their EDXD detector.
+The following section details some information regarding their setup.

 I12 and EDXD
 ------------